6 (Latest) Tips To Help You Build An Effective Product Prototype

 On the other hand, if what is being demonstrated is deeply novel, the purpose of a prototype may be to convince an internal audience of the underlying technical viability of the approach – namely that it could work at all.
 This is often a gate to internal resources or venture capital and has the advantage of the device likely being patentable.

-When it comes to software prototyping, because it is fast and low risk to author software, I encourage people to tilt toward building live / simple versions of the product and iterating with real users instead of just doing mocks.
+When it comes to website prototyping or mobile app prototyping, because it is fast and low risk to author software, I encourage people to tilt toward building live / simple versions of the product and iterating with real users instead of just doing mocks.
 Even with a trusted user base of only a few hundred people (the founding team’s friends and family) you can do some quick iterations on what resonates with people and then quickly ship it to more folks.
 Remember, if you’re proud of the first software you shipped, you probably took too long to ship. 😉

 #2 Identify the ultimate purpose of the prototype